ckaye24/git-learning-journal/README.md

 ## August 4, 2025 (MONDAY)
 - I continued working on my Laravel project: applied styles, created the first model, migration, controller, and routes.
 I also registered resource routes and completed the challenge to create a new resource by following the tutorial step by step.

+## August 11, 2025 (MONDAY)
+- I continued watching the tutorial videos and tried adding an index method to fetch all notes.